Sleepw4lker/SW4ASN1Tools/README.md

 Some helpful functions to play with Certificates in Powershell.

 Exported Functions:
-* `New-SW4Certificate` Can both create self-signed Certificates as well as sign with a different Key.
+* `New-SW4Certificate` crafts a Certificate based on the given Arguments.
+Can both create self-signed Certificates as well as sign with a different Key.
-* `New-OCSPCertificateRequest` Creates a Certificate Signing Request for the Microsoft OCSP Responder that contains the AKI Extension, which allows for manual Enrollment, e.g. in a DMZ Scenario.
+* `New-OCSPCertificateRequest` creates a Certificate Signing Request for the Microsoft OCSP Responder that contains the AKI Extension, which allows for manual Enrollment, e.g. in a DMZ Scenario.
 Supports specifying the KSP, thus the usage of a HSM is possible.
-* `New-CDPExtension` creates a DER Encoded CDP Extension for Usage with the above Functions
+* `New-CDPExtension` creates a DER Encoded CDP Extension for Usage with the above Functions.
-* `New-AIAExtension` creates a DER Encoded AIA Extension for Usage with the above Functions
+* `New-AIAExtension` creates a DER Encoded AIA Extension for Usage with the above Functions.
-* `New-AKIExtension` creates a DER Encoded AKI Extension for Usage with the above Functions
+* `New-AKIExtension` creates a DER Encoded AKI Extension for Usage with the above Functions.

 ## Usage Samples: